jlleongarcia/jlleongarcia/content/blog/dev-rpi-ansible.md

 url: ansible-with-raspberry-pi
 ---

-So you have a Raspberry Pi and want to get started with IoT Project.
+So you have a **Raspberry Pi** and want to get started with **IoT Project**.

-But let me guess, you dont have time to read all the Docs, you just want to connect the wirings and get the Data Flowing.
+But let me guess, you dont have time to read all the Docs, you just want to connect the wirings and get the **Data Flowing**.

 If that resonates with you, keep reading - I will show you how to **leverage Ansible**.